shfunc/hud-python/README.md

 ```

-> See the full environment design guide and commmon pitfalls in `environments/README.md`
+> See the full environment design guide and common pitfalls in [`environments/README.md`](environments/README.md)

 ## Leaderboards & benchmarks

-All leaderboards are publicly available on [app.hud.so/leaderboards](https://app.hud.so/leaderboards)
+All leaderboards are publicly available on [app.hud.so/leaderboards](https://app.hud.so/leaderboards) (see [docs](https://docs.hud.so/evaluate-agents/leaderboards))

 ![Leaderboard](https://raw.githubusercontent.com/hud-evals/hud-python/l/text-2048/docs/src/images/leaderboards_1.png)

 We highly suggest running 3-5 evaluations per dataset for the most consistent results across multiple jobs.

-Using the `run_dataset` function with a HuggingFace dataset automatically assigns your job to that leaderboard page, and allows you to create a scorecard out of it:
+Using the [`run_dataset`](https://docs.hud.so/reference/tasks#run_dataset) function with a HuggingFace dataset automatically assigns your job to that leaderboard page, and allows you to create a scorecard out of it:

 ## Architecture